cpldcpu/BitNetMCU/docs/documentation.md

     <img src="./12kLoss_test.svg" width="60%">
 </p>

 The test loss plot above for the 120 epoch runs clearly shows that the higher the number of bits per weight, the greater the increase in test loss.
 This dependence is somewhat surprising, as one might assume from the previous results that all models have the same capacity and therefore should exhibit similar overfitting behavior.
-However, it has been previously suggested that low bit quantization can have a regularizing effect on the network [^7].
+It has been previously suggested that low bit quantization can have a regularizing effect on the network [^7].
 This could explain the observed behavior.

 However, despite the regularizing effect, the test accuracy does not exceed 98.4%, suggesting that the model is unable to generalize to all of the test data.

 ### Data Augmentation

-To improve the generalization of the model, and counter the overfitting, I I applied data augmentation to the training data.
+To improve the generalization of the model, and counter the overfitting, I applied data augmentation to the training data.
 Randomized affine transformations were used to add a second set of training images to the unaltered MNIST dataset.
 In each epoch, the standard set of 60000 training images plus 60000 images with randomized transformations were used for training.

 ```python
     augmented_transform = transforms.Compose([